Fastvideo SDK vs NVIDIA NPP Library

 We offer custom development to meet specific our customers' requirements.
 Our development team can build GPU-based image processing modules from scratch according to the customer's request, whereas in contrast NVIDIA provides nothing of the kind.

 We are focused on high-performance camera applications and we have years of experience, and our solutions have been heavily tested in many projects.
-For example, our customer vk.com has been processing more then 400,000 JPG images per second for years without any issue, which means our software is extremely reliable.
+For example, our customer vk.com has been processing more than 400,000 JPG images per second for years without any issue, which means our software is extremely reliable.

 Software downloads to evaluate the Fastvideo SDK